sebsto/amplify-ios-getting-started/04_add_authentication.md

 ## Deploy the Authentication Service

 Now that the authentication service has been configured locally, you can deploy it to the cloud.
-In a Terminal, **execute the command**:
+In a Terminal, **execute this command** in your project directory:

 ```zsh
 amplify push